floragunncom/search-guard-docs/_content/_docs_tls/tls_certificate_revocation.md

 ## OCSP Configuration

-Due to limitations in the Elasticsearch security model, enabling OCSP requires changes to the `jdk/conf/security` file in your ES installation directory on every node.
+Due to limitations in the OpenSearch/Elasticsearch security model, enabling OCSP requires changes to the `jdk/conf/security` file in your ES installation directory on every node.

 To enable OCSP, add the following line to this file: